swAAn01/Synchronizer3D/README.md

 Synchronizer3D serves as an alternative to MultiplayerSynchronizer for synchronizing position and rotation properties for a `Node3D`.

 ## Motivation
 MultiplayerSynchronizer is an extremely useful node for prototyping, but it has a number of limitations.
 This addresses two such limitations in particular: being unable to use `MultiplayerPeer.TRANSFER_MODE_UNRELIABLE` for on-change updates, and being unable to interpolate/extrapolate between received updates.
-Compared to MultiplayerSynchronizer, we also see ~90% bandwidth reduction for syncing position and rotation.

 ## How it Works
 Every update interval, the authority node will check `sync_node` for property changes.
 If changes exist, the authority will send an update to each other connected peer.
 Non-authority peers will interpolate/extrapolate between received updates if enabled.